Welcome From Nurse Tanya

 Important Grade Appropriate Information

-All students in Preschool-5th Grade must have the FL Dept. of Health Form DH 3040 and the immunization certificate DH 680 from their pediatrician’s office and a copy of their birth certificate on file in the school office.
+All students in Preschool-5th Grade must have the FL Dept. of Health Form DH 3040 and the immunization certificate DH 680 from their pediatrician’s office on file in the school office.
 Please note that students from out of state must provide their health and immunization records on the proper Florida forms (DH 3040 and DH 680).
 Students will not be allowed to attend class without these forms.

-If you have a returning student in 1st – 5th Grade, the health records and birth certificate will already be on file in the Lower School Office.
+If you have a returning student in 1st – 5th Grade, the health records will already be on file in the Lower School Office.
 You do not need to resubmit these forms.

-If you have a returning student entering Jr. Kindergarten or Kindergarten, a copy of your child’s birth certificate will already be on file; however, you will need to provide an updated FL Dept. of Health Form DH 3040 documenting a physical exam within the last year and a FL Immunization DH 680 Form.
+If you have a returning student entering Jr. Kindergarten or Kindergarten, you must provide an updated FL Dept. of Health Form DH 3040 documenting a physical exam within the last year and a FL Immunization DH 680 Form.

 If you have a returning student entering 7th grade, you must submit the immunization certificate DH 680 Form with administration of the Tdap vaccination noted.

-If you have a NEW student entering Oak Hall in any grade, you will need to provide a FL Dept. of Health Form DH 3040 documenting a physical exam within the last year, a FL immunization DH 680 form, and copy of your child’s birth certificate to Oak Hall by Friday, August 5th.
+If you have a NEW student entering Oak Hall in any grade, you must provide a FL Dept. of Health Form DH 3040 documenting a physical exam within the last year and a FL immunization DH 680 form to Oak Hall by Friday, August 5th.